Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 26print(f"winner: {winner}")1accepted_samples: 4/5

-3winner: reship_expeditedA 2 to 2 tie, zero accepted outputs, or a narrow plurality with many rejected outputs should not silently become a customer action.
+3winner: merge_releaseA 2 to 2 tie, zero accepted outputs, or a narrow plurality with many rejected outputs shouldn't silently become an automated action.
 Add an abstention rule.
-The winning share must use all sampled outputs as its denominator, not only the strings that parsed successfully.
+The winning share must use all sampled outputs as its denominator, including strings that failed to parse.

 1from collections import Counter